 A swift break from Alexis created a crossing chance for Kieran Gibbs and when QPR failed to clear his ball into the box, France international Giroud scooped the ball home from close range.

-The floodgates looked to have opened, and Arsenal punished its hosts further when Alexis converted five minutes later, beating Green low at his near post.
+The floodgates looked to have opened, and Arsenal punished their hosts further when Alexis converted five minutes later, beating Green low at his near post.

-A superb save from Green denied Arsenal a third goal in quick succession as it looked to kill the game off - the goalkeeper making a fine stop before QPR began to find its feet.
+A superb save from Green denied Arsenal a third goal in quick succession as they looked to kill the game off - the goalkeeper making a fine stop before QPR began to find their feet.

-Austin gave his team hope with an 82nd-minute strike when he finally beat Ospina after a neat turn on the edge of the penalty area, but it was not enough as Arsenal held on.
+Austin gave them hope with an 82nd-minute strike when he finally beat Ospina after a neat turn on the edge of the penalty area, but it was not enough as Arsenal held on.